narocroc123/pokemon-search/README.md

 # pokemon-search
-Frontend and backend applications for searching pokemon data using the PokeAPI.
+Frontend and backend services for an application that searches pokemon data using the PokeAPI.

 ## How to run the application
 Ensure `node` and `yarn` are installed on your local machine using the following guides: